lgoldbach/2048Game/README.md

 # 2048Game
 The classic 2048 game.
-My final programming project for Advanced Programming (C++) course at University of Freiburg (Summer 2020).
+My final programming project for 'Advanced Programming (C++)' course at University of Freiburg (Summer 2020).

 Run the Game
 ============